engagement

 ASU offers diverse programs connecting students with the community, nurturing the next generation of changemakers and leaders.

-The Next Generation Service Corps is a four-year, undergraduate leadership development program with a two-year transfer-student track.
+The Next Generation Service Corps is a four-year undergraduate leadership development program with a two-year transfer-student track.
 Students study their chosen major while earning a Certificate in Cross-Sector Leadership.
-Students engage in practical elements of leadership, learn cross-sector collaboration, and complete internships working on real issues in the public, private, and nonprofit sectors all while pursuing their own chosen social mission.
+Students engage in practical elements of leadership, learn cross-sector collaboration and complete internships working on real issues in the public, private and nonprofit sectors while pursuing their own chosen social mission.

 The one-year Spirit of Service Scholars program develops leaders with the talent, compassion and skills to become the next generation of public interest advocacy and community engagement professionals.

-In founding the Lincoln Center, the Lincoln family was always interested in facilitating student’s ethical development.
+In founding the Lincoln Center, the Lincoln family was always interested in facilitating students' ethical development.
 To better serve this vision, the Lincoln Scholars Program was created to allow students to learn about diverse ethical topics and discuss challenges and solutions with peers.
-Every year, the Lincoln Center gives out $30,000 in scholarships to their students and directly connects students to talented ASU faculty working in various disciplines.
-The Lincoln Scholars Program includes a diverse group of students with varying beliefs, cultures and values who share a commitment to understanding and improving the communities to which they belong.
+Every year, the Lincoln Center awards $30,000 in scholarships and connects students with talented ASU faculty across multiple disciplines.
+The program brings together students with diverse beliefs, cultures and values who share a commitment to understanding and improving their communities.

-The Medallion Scholarship Program is the ASU Alumni Association’s signature scholarship initiative.
-The Medallion Scholarship Program is more than a financial award, it is a comprehensive program that recognizes and develops a proud tradition of leadership, scholarship and service.
+The Medallion Scholarship Program is the ASU Alumni Association's signature scholarship initiative.
+The program is more than a financial award—it recognizes and develops a proud tradition of leadership, scholarship and service through a comprehensive scholarship experience.

 Post-Graduation